Awesome Tips for Affiliate Marketing on Pinterest Without a BLOG

 So that you don’t need to spend money initially on making pins for your boards then I suggest you try the free tool called Canva.

-I will plan to continue using Canva but would also like to use Picmonkey – this does incur a monthly or yearly cost.
+I am still using it and I will plan to continue using Canva but would also like to use Picmonkey – this does incur a monthly or yearly cost which I don’t want to start paying just yet.

 Canva lets you upload lots of your own graphics and photos to use on to craft a pin and to be honest this is what I tend to do.